debbie-tommy/lurkaround/README.md

 Every time you make commits or pushes on this repository, you are acknowledging that the work you submit is your own work (as described above).

-As per the course outline, "Pairs will be required to contribute regularly to gitlab and in reasonably equal contributions as we still assess contributions individually (there is no blanket group mark assigned).
-Failure to do so may result in a loss of marks."

-If you are not working in a pair, we still strongly encourage you to commit small amounts of code regularly.
-This will assist you in managing any allegations of plagiarism that you feel are not correct.

 Note you will not be penalized if your work has the potential to be taken without your consent or knowledge.

+**PLEASE NOTE: To ensure the originality of your work, we are requiring that you regularly commit your work to git throughout the weeks this assignment has been released.
+Regular and small commits (essentially at least once a day that you work on the assignment) are critical.
+Failures to commit regularly (or at minimum, failures to commit in small chunks) may results in either penalties of up to 20% of result in allegations of plagiarism.**

 ## 8. Submission

 This assignment is due _Monday 27th of March, 10am_.

-To submit your assignment, you must complete the following two steps in order:

-- Ensure you've pushed all of your code to your gitlab master branch.
+To submit your assignment, you must you've pushed all of your code to your gitlab master branch.
 You can check if you've done this properly by seeing what code is on the gitlab site on your master branch.

-This will submit the latest commit on master as your submission.
+We will collect the latest work on your master branch of gitlab at the time of submission.

-You do NOT have to run a submit command for this assignment (we are experimenting with not using the command).

 It is your responsibiltiy to ensure that your code can run successfully when cloned fresh from Gitlab.

-For pairs, only one team member needs to submit.

 ## 8. Late Submission Policy